Enno Hallek

-Enno Hallek (born 1931) is a Swedish artist and professor.
+Enno Hallek (7 November 1931 – 31 December 2025) was a Swedish artist and academic.
 He and his family moved to Sweden from Soviet-occupied Estonia as refugees in 1943.
 He was educated at the Royal Swedish Academy of Fine Arts, and had his first solo exhibition in 1963 at Konstnärshuset in Stockholm.
 He was a professor of arts at the Royal Swedish Academy of Fine Arts between 1981 and 1991.
-Along with Åke Pallarp, he designed the Stadion metro station.
+He and Åke Pallarp designed the Stadion metro station.

 Early years

 Hallek grew up in Rohuküla, Estonia, where his father worked as a fisherman.
 The family fled the Soviet occupation of Estonia on its fishing trawler in 1943 and arrived at Torsö on Listerlandet in Blekinge, Sweden.

 The family settled on Torsö and continued their fishing business there.
 During the 1940s, Hallek took courses in drawing via correspondence, and after winning a drawing competition at school he received the opportunity to travel to Paris.
 Hallek moved to Stockholm in 1950 and began attending Signe Barth's school of the arts.
 He attended the Royal Swedish Academy of Fine Arts from 1953 to 1958.